 Above all, an image needs to have a purpose.
 Purely decorative images have no value.
 Referred to in Usability as a ‘hot potato‘ visitors will ignore it.
 If an image doesn’t provide information or reinforce an article’s overall message, get rid of it!

 In 2017, eye tracking research by Neilson Norman Group was carried out.
 It found, especially if the first image had limited information, visitors tended to skip the remaining images.
 One content-related image per article may suffice.
 Be brave.
-Add white space elsewhere.
+Use white space to grab attention.